accelazh/accelazh.github.io/_posts/2014-07-4-Nova-API-Extension-Examples.md

 I have written some examples for 3 kinds of nova api extension and cover most features:

-* Resource extension: which creates a new resource, actually a collection of object.
+* **Resource extension**: which creates a new resource, actually a collection of object.
-* Controller extension: which extends existing resource.
+* **Controller extension**: which extends existing resource.
-* Child resource extension: which create a new resource.
+* **Child resource extension**: which create a new resource.
 The resource is child of another parent resource.

 These examples contain rich document for learning.